asinghvi17/RangeExtractor.jl/docs/src/index.md

 - `data`: the array in question, that we want to extract ranges from.
 - `ranges`: the ranges to extract from said array, as a vector of tuples of AbstractUnitRanges.
 - `metadata`: associated metadata for each element in `ranges`.

+and an operation, `operation::AbstractTileOperation`, which defines what to do with the data once you have it.

 The user also provides some configuration structs: